What is the intrapreneurship process?

-For the purposes of this research, the entrepreneurship process is defined as the series of actions or steps taken from the generation of an idea for a new business venture to the successful commercialisation of that venture idea and the launch of a new business or organisation.
+For the purposes of this research, the definition of the entrepreneurship process is the series of actions or steps to progress from the generation of an idea for a new business venture to the successful commercialisation of that venture idea, and the launch of a new business or organisation.

 The three key areas of competency that entrepreneurs need to be successful in business venturing.
 These are: entrepreneurial, being able to see opportunity and how to use that opportunity to start up a firm; managerial, being able to project manage, coordinate and influence others to achieve business strategy implementation; and technical-functional, having the knowledge and skills necessary to be successful in a particular field.

 These competencies are enablers of the entrepreneurship processes that I discuss here.